AlKhrulev/Manpages/markdown/git.md

 Taken from [this question](https://stackoverflow.com/questions/49626717/what-is-the-difference-between-interactive-rebase-and-normal-rebase)

+You `rebase ONTO some BASE`.
+As a result, **the base itself is not included into rebasing**!
+Therefore, to include it optionally you have to go `BASE^`

 **Rebase**
 :   Does not take any user input so it picks all the commit from the branch without any amendment and applies all of it.

 **Interactive Rebase**
 :   It opens the editor in front of you so that we can do any kind of amendment for each commits in whatever way we want.
+The oldest commits are at the bottom, while the earliest ones are at the top!
 Example:

 ```{bash}